OMTS/HopOnlineEditor/README.md

 ## Online Editor Roadmap
-* Write tests
+* Write some tests ✅
-* Syntaxe higlighting (see CodeMirror)
+* Configure CI/CD (staging => ✅)
 * Add Language Help ✅
 * Implement a way to keep the websocket alive ✅
 * Create a server only repo for deployment ✅
 * Deploy to Heroku (staging) ✅
 * Improve Styling ✅
+* Handle All evaluation results (websockets?) ✅
 * Handle Errors
+* Syntaxe higlighting (see CodeMirror)
+* Write websocket tests
 * Implement a stdout print mechanism to avoid NSNotification in Hop
-* Handle All evaluation results (websockets?) ✅
 * Create a framework for the Language dependency